 Alongside washing hands and sanitization, you need to implement contactless payments and refunds.
 You can introduce new signage or rotation of high touch stock to limit customers handling of merchandise.
 Also, set up a “no contact return procedure” where customers places returned goods in a designated area, separate from displayed merchandise to limit transmission through touch.
 Consider placing protective materials on items that require testing before purchase and ensure frequent cleaning of the covers.
 Also, offer a curb-side pick-up option to minimize contact, and provide guidelines on how workers will help customers handle heavier items during delivery.
 Clean touchpoints after customers pick up items and wash up the returned items before displaying them on the shelves.
 Also, encourage cashless payments and refund options.

 Limit Store Hours

 As much as you want always to supply your customers with essential products and keep your business afloat during this difficult time, you need to limit store hours.
-Create time to sanitize the store thoroughly and also restock fast-moving items.
+As a retailers health measure create time to sanitize the store thoroughly and also restock fast-moving items.
 Come up with new closing and opening times and share it with your customers and employees.
 You can also set aside special hours to accommodate the most vulnerable groups, the old and those with underlying conditions, to allow them to shop with minimal risks.
 Introduce stagger shifts and adjust your employees’ schedules throughout the day to reduce the number of people in your store.
 Plan to sanitize the store between work periods to limit spread risks if any employee gets exposed to the virus.
 You then need to post clear information so that your customers know when to visit the store during off-peak hours.